Smokey Grill BBQ

 Target Internal Temperature For Smoked Chicken

 Smoked chicken breast is cooked to a safe temperature of 165 degrees.
-The chicken needs to be a temperature over 185 to be tender and very succulent.
-The 165 degrees is the temperature where all harmful bacteria are destroyed in an instant.
+To reach a tender succulence, chicken needs to be at a temperature over 185, though you will need to wrap the chicken in foil during the final stages of cooking to lock in moisture.

 When Should I Take Smoked Chicken Breast Out To Rest?